nextbreakpoint/event-sourcing-cqrs-example/README.md

 ## Access the application

-Open a browser at https://prod-green-shop.yourdomain.com/content/designs.
+Open a browser at https://prod-green-shop.yourdomain.com:7443 or https://prod-green-shop.yourdomain.com when using the Load Balancer.

 You will be redirected to GitHub for authentication.
 Use the email you configured in the main.json to login as admin.